catatnight/docker-postfix/README.md

 docker-postfix
 ==============

-run postfix with smtp authentication (SASL) and OpenDKIM in a docker container
+run postfix with smtp authentication (sasldb) and OpenDKIM in a docker container

 ## Requirement
 + Docker 1.0